Ride-The-Lightning/RTL/docs/Roadmap.md

 ### Multi-Language Support
 We can provide a customizable framework for multi-language support.
 But to extend support for other languages would require contribution from the development community, to use the framework and create multi-language support

+### Advanced Node Monitoring
+Active node monitoring may be required to ensure reliability of routing nodes.
+Monitoring can include generating alerts for out-of-balance channels, inactive channels, disconnected peers, low activity channels etc. This feature will be required for professional node operaters running commercial routing nodes with a need to react to signals, requiring specific action to be taken.

 ### Advanced Multi-node Management
 RTL currently allows managing multiple nodes (LND or C-Lightning), via single UI.
 More sophistication can be built on multi-node management, with advanced top level dashboards, which summarize node level summary in a single dashboard.
 This feature may be required for professional node operators, who are running commercial routing nodes.